pingcap/docs/tidb-cloud/data-service-manage-data-app.md

 1. Navigate to the [**Data Service**](https://tidbcloud.com/console/dataservice) page of your project.
 2. In the left pane, click <MDSvgIcon name="icon-create-data-app" /> **Create DataApp** and update the default name if necessary.
 3. The newly created Data App is added to the top of the list.
-A default endpoint called **New Endpoint** is created for the new Data App.
+A default endpoint called **untitled endpoint** is created for the new Data App.

 ## View a Data App